 1. Motivation – Make clear your reasons for applying and why you want to become a child protection social worker through the Frontline programme.
 We need to see your motivation and passion come through.

 2. Relax and be yourself – Successful candidates show their authenticity in the different activities.
 We try and create a friendly atmosphere on the day, so try and make the most of the opportunity and don’t put yourself under too much pressure – just be yourself!

-3. Use it as a learning experience – The Assessment Centre provides a chance to find out more about what the job entails.
+3. Use it as a learning experience – The assessment centre provides a chance to find out more about what the job entails.
 The day includes activities you would participate in as a social worker so it’s a real chance for you to find out more about the programme and your future career.

 4. Our competencies – For each of the activities you will be assessed according to our competencies.
-Prior to the day, you may want to go through each activity and anticipate which competencies we are most likely to asses in each activity and what you can do to demonstrate these.
+Prior to the day, you may want to go through each activity and anticipate which competencies we are most likely to assess in each activity and what you can do to demonstrate these.
 For example, you might like to consider what good communication looks like during the group exercise, or think about an example where you have demonstrated leadership skills that you can talk about during the interview.

 5. Young people and care – Although you are not expected to have an in-depth knowledge of social work and the associated legislation, it is useful to have some awareness of the different issues young people in care may experience.
 Our blogs are one place you may find some insight into what the role of a social worker actually involves and some wider context about the sector.